 In 1953, European Civilization became a requirement of general education, and course offerings continued to expand with the addition of Civil War, Historiography, and Modern US.
 In 1959, the first standardized requirements for the major were stipulated in the catalog.
 The requirements then would describe a social studies major by today’s standards as credits in economics, political science, sociology, and psychology were expected.
 By this time, the department’s faculty were also providing guidance to students who were considering a career in education.
 It was in this year that the Department of History and Political Science made its formal appearance.

 1964 brought Prof. Ron Burnside to PC and soon important and innovative changes occurred in the history curriculum.
 In 1967, the college changed its general education requirements from Western Civilization to World Civilizations.
 New courses poured forth from the department, having hired two more historians, Profs.
 Coker and Needham in 1968.
-Some of these new offerings included readings courses, Colonial History, US Intellectual History, 18thC Europe, Between the World Wars, Asia, Africa, and a seminar in 1920s America.
+Some of these new offerings included readings courses, Colonial History, US Intellectual History, 18th-Century Europe, Between the World Wars, Asia, Africa, and a seminar in 1920s America.
 Over the years, courses became more specialized.
-For instance the History of Russia was split into Early Russia and Modern Russia, and Modern Europe became 19thC Europe and 20thC Europe, and Africa became Pre-Colonial Africa and Modern Africa.
+For instance the History of Russia was split into Early Russia and Modern Russia, and Modern Europe became 19th-Century Europe and 20th-Century Europe, and Africa became Pre-Colonial Africa and Modern Africa.

 Continuing in the tradition of innovation, the department members reworked the major in 1990 to consist of twenty-four hours above the general education courses, an area studies course, and the US survey courses.
 To support the new area studies requirement, faculty in the department developed a new slate of courses on topics such as traditional China, South Africa, and India.
 Other new courses to surface in the 1990s included Fascism, History of Christianity, African-American Religious Experience, and History of American Women.

 Beginning in 1997, the trio of Burnside, Coker, and Needham, who had anchored the department since the 1960s, began to retire and a new era opened for PC’s History Department.
-Over the succeeding decade, the department, though preserving the strong foundation established by the emeriti faculty, has continued to build a strong department that conforms to the highest and current standards of professionalism in the discipline, that provides exceptional and rigorous instruction inside and outside the classroom, that promotes study abroad, and that places high value on the faculty-student relationship as key to successful learning.
+Over the succeeding years, the department, though preserving the strong foundation established by the emeriti faculty, has continued to build a department that conforms to the highest and current standards of professionalism in the discipline, that provides exceptional and rigorous instruction inside and outside the classroom, that promotes study abroad, and that places high value on the faculty-student relationship as key to successful learning.
 Changes that demonstrate these principles include adding new positions in Asian and in Latin American history.
 Recent faculty hires bring expertise in current fields and methodologies such as gender, environmental, social revolutions, and race and ethnicity.
 The department has broad offerings in early and modern periods, covering most areas of the globe.

 * Source: PC Academic Catalogs, 1880-present.
 Presbyterian College Archives, Clinton, SC.